 Folkloric accounts of people's creation myths have existed for thousands of years.
 Many of those stories have never been written and have survived instead only as oral history.
 But the K'iche' Maya of the western Guatemalan highlands "wrote" theirs.
 It is a treatise about their creation and their history, and it is one of the most important documents about ancient Mesoamerica.

 They might have written their Popol Vuh using the ancient Mayan writing system before the Spanish arrived.
-If they did, no original copy of it will ever be found — the conquistadores would have destroyed them all.
+If they did, no original copy of it will likely ever be found — the conquistadors would have destroyed every copy that existed.